The Company: Isagenix

 What I Didn't Like

-All the successful reps have been at it for YEARS and have literally hustled every living breathing person they know to join their business.
+Most successful reps have been at it for YEARS and have literally hustled every living breathing person they know to join their business.
 They've gone out and made friends with people for the sole purpose of bringing them into their downline.
 If they haven't done that they've spent thousands on leads, online marketing systems and other methods.

 Getting to full-time income status will require a ton of hard work and a solid strategy to get quality leads into your business, just like any business.
 As long as you know this going into the business, you'll be in a much better position to get the results you are chasing.
+Whatever you decide, I hope this review has been helpful to you and made your decision a little easier!